Street Use Permits

 - Complete and print the Neighborhood Block Party Permit Application.

-- Bring completed application, map and resident signatures to Holly Springs Town Hall, 128 South Main St., two weeks before the party.
+- Bring the completed application, map and resident signatures to Holly Springs Town Hall, 128 South Main St., two weeks before the party.

 - After receiving your permit, print as many street closure signs as you need (or you may create your own).